ZacharyKeatings/StockTickerGUI/README.md

 * Players can be given custom names.
 * Players can buy and sell stocks.
 * Dice get rolled at beginning of each player's turn.
+* Stock values change based on dice roll.
+* Stocks can pay dividends, double, and split.
 * Rounds get tracked and when final round concludes, execute end game page.
 * About page with short description of game.
 * The 'Quit' button closes the program.